conan-io/docs/reference/commands/creator/export.rst

                             if the recipe changed.
 Use this for testing purposes only

+The ``reference`` field can be:

+- A complete package reference: ``pkg/version@user/channel``.
+In this case, the recipe doesn't need to declare the name or the version.
+If the recipe declares them, they should match the provided values in the command line.
+- The user and channel: ``user/channel``.
+The command will assume that the name and version are provided by the recipe.
+- The version, user and channel: ``version@user/channel``.
+The recipe must provide the name, and if it does provide the version, it should match the command line one.

 The ``export`` command will run a linting of the package recipe, looking for possible inconsistencies, bugs and py2-3 incompatibilities.
 It is possible to customize the rules for this